 Camden Nature Corridor

-The Camden Nature Corridor is a plan to improve and extend nature-rich green spaces in Camden and to bring their benefits to the doorsteps of residents in nature-poor areas.
+The Camden Nature Corridor is a community-led campaign to improve and extend nature-rich green spaces in Camden and to bring their benefits to the doorsteps of residents in nature-poor areas.
 It will do this by improving five of Camden’s Sites of Interest for Nature Conservation (SINCs) and linking them through new “green infrastructure” in planned housing development.

 This will create a corridor of largely accessible woodland, ponds, hedgerow and meadow, extending the rich biodiversity of Hampstead Heath into residential areas to the south.
 More nature in urban neighbourhoods will improve our well-being and quality of life and, at the same time, make our local biodiversity richer and more resilient to urban growth and climate change.
-Working across Camden’s pressing demands for both better housing and nature restoration, this is a unique opportunity to deliver on both.
+Working across Camden’s pressing demands for both more housing and nature restoration, this is a unique opportunity to deliver on both.

 The Corridor